 Meantime Faulkner retreated to more modest quarters in the Highlands, and the ruins languished for three years with no attempt to rebuild.
 Fortunes and circumstances were changing rapidly for the Faulkners.
 The Faulkner family partnership was reorganized in 1897 as a corporation, and in April of 1899, it was absorbed by the American Woolen Company, the huge conglomerate of woolen mills spread across four states and headed by Frederick Ayer and his son-in-law William Wood.
 Brother John stayed on as the agent for the Lowell operation, but the Faulkner name was removed and the plant was rechristened the “Bay State Mills,” coincidentally the same name as that of the company Samuel Lawrence had ruined forty years earlier.

 Neighbors were scandalized.
 They’d always thought of Mr. Faulkner as a pleasant neighbor, and this ungentlemanly business was out of character with the charitable leader they remembered.
 But Faulkner’s circumstances had changed.
-His marriage had ended in divorce in 1901, and his brother John had sold his own elegant house the previous year to Fred C. Church for $14,000, once again the value of the mortgage.
+He had been separated from his wife since 1901, and his brother John had sold his own elegant house the previous year to Fred C. Church for $14,000, once again the value of the mortgage.
 As the days passed and White dithered, Faulkner increased the pressure, first by building a fence along the property line that blocked White’s access from the back door and then letting it be known that he even tried to hire two different Lowell architects to remodel his stable into a 12-unit tenement. ( Both had politely refused.)
 Technically speaking, none of this was Faulkner’s doing.
 He’d transferred the properties to John J. Haskell, a local lawyer, but everyone knew that Haskell was Faulkner’s fixer.
 The press delighted in the discomfort of the swells on Belvidere Heights.

 The impasse ended anticlimactically in May of the following year, when White bought the lots with a mortgage from Faulkner’s father.
 Significantly, White’s reconstructed house would be the last of the great houses of the Gilded Age to be built in Lowell.
 The debacle on the Heights had proved that the economics of these houses in this town were unsound, and the age of the big house, it was declared, was over.

-Faulkner remarried in 1905, this time to a former English housemaid, thirty years his junior.
-He built a more modest house for his new bride in a prominent location overlooking his Connecticut mills but then in 1913 fire struck again destroying the mills.
+Once again in 1913 fire stalked Faulkner destroying his Stafford Springs mills.
 This fire was indisputably arson.
 It was started in three different locations and conveniently the hydrants had been shut off.
 Faulkner leased but didn’t own the mill buildings and they had fallen into receivership.
-This time an uncertain Faulkner wasn’t sure he’d rebuild and he sold his machinery in 1916 and died in 1925 although he didn’t warrant an obituary in the Boston Evening Transcript, the journal of the Boston Brahmin elite.
+This time an uncertain Faulkner wasn’t sure he’d rebuild and he sold his machinery in 1916 and died in 1925 and perhaps not surprisingly, he didn’t warrant an obituary in the Boston Evening Transcript, the journal of the Boston Brahmin elite.
+Coincidentally, Woodlawn, the great house, now owned by the town was torched by an arsonist in 1929 and burned to the ground.